On Campus & Beyond

 Tau Kappa Epsilon

-We seek to provide an enjoyable and fulfilling collegiate experience that also prepares you for rewarding, successful lives after graduation.
+Theta Chi seeks to provide an enjoyable and fulfilling collegiate experience that also prepares men for rewarding, successful lives after graduation.
 Learn More

 Phi Beta Sigma